coveo/plasma/packages/website/docs/FlatSelectConnected.md

 Aim for five or less options.

-Don't use Flat select when the effect is not immediate, consider using dropdown menu, radio buttons or checkboxes instead.
-Users are expect to have immediate feedback on their actions when using Flat select.
+The effect of the flat select must be immediately visible.
+For example, a display could change according to the user's selection.
+If not, consider using a drop-down menu, radio buttons, or checkboxes instead.

 If used as view switcher (tabs), make sure it makes sense hierarchically and that tabs cannot be used.